Ground-state and thermal entanglements in a non-Hermitian XY system with real and imaginary magnetic fields: Thermal Entanglement

-Fig. 8 shows the variations of the concurrence with temperature for different $h_{0}$ and $\eta_{0}$ when $\gamma=0.5$.
-For $\eta_{0}=0.1$, we find that the concurrence reduces directly to zero with the increasing temperature when $0\leq h_{0}\leq0.86$ in Fig. 8$($a$)$.
+In Fig. 8(c), the variations of the concurrence with temperature are shown for different $h_{0}$ and $\eta_{0}$ when $\gamma=0.5$.
+For $\eta_{0}=0.1$, we find that the concurrence reduces directly to zero with the increasing temperature when $0\leq h_{0}\leq0.86$.
 When $h_{0}>0.86$, the concurrence first decreases, then increases, and then decreases to zero with the increase of temperature.
 When $h_{0}$ increases to around $1.65$, the concurrence decreases directly to zero with the increase of temperature.
-The concurrence first decreases, then increases, and then decreases with the increase of $h_{0}$ when $k_{\text{B}}T/J\rightarrow0$, and this is more evident in the inset of Fig. 8$($b$)$.

-For $\eta_{0}=0.5$, the concurrence is similar to the case when $\eta_{0} =0.1$.
+The concurrence first decreases, then increases, and then decreases with the increase of $h_{0}$ when $k_{\text{B}}T/J\rightarrow0$, and this is more evident in the inset of Fig. 8$($d$)$.
+For $\eta_{0}=0.5$, the concurrence is similar to the case when $\eta_{0}=0.1$.
 The point of sudden change is obtained in $h_{0}=0.71$.
-The temperature that the concurrence eventually becomes zero is smaller, and it is consistent with the result when $\gamma=0.5$ in Fig. 6.
+The temperature at which the concurrence eventually becomes zero is smaller, and it is consistent with the result when $\gamma=0.5$ in Fig. 7.